 Do Bob Master and Rushika Fernandopulle have the cure for what ails American medicine?

-and on into winter, health care was everywhere in the news, with one story after another about problems with various aspects of the rollout of the Affordable Care Act.
+Through the fall, and on into winter, health care was everywhere in the news, with one story after another about problems with various aspects of the rollout of the Affordable Care Act.
 The one that seemed to capture all the woes with fitting digital-age symbolism was the virtual meltdown of the Obamacare website, the main access point to the new health plans developed under the law.

 Stern-faced administration officials from the president on down vowed to pull out all the stops to get the site working.
 The underlying message seemed to be that, despite some bumps in the road, we are on the way to getting health care right.
 But as serious as the problem is, fixing a faulty website is hardly the biggest health care challenge facing the country.
 In many ways, it is American medicine itself that is broken.